chandrakanthp/guestbook/README.md

 docs\sqlScript.txt

 3)

 a) Run the maven build to build code and start the application

 b) Run the following command to start the application from binary

 java -jar guestbook-0.0.1-SNAPSHOT.jar
 the jar file is located in target folder

-4) Open http://loclhost:8080 to run the application
+4) Open http://localhost:8080 to run the application

-5) Application screenshows with flow is avaiable in docs folder filename:docs\app_flow_screen_shots.docx
+5) Application screenshots with flow is available in docs folder

+filename:docs\app_flow_screen_shots.docx